qascade/yast/README.md

 Use "yast [command] --help" for more information about a command.
 ```

-7. Run the following to choose your desired default player.
+7. 🏃🏻‍♀️ Run the following to choose your desired default player.
 ```bash
 ./yast setup
 ```

 <img height="220" width="500" alt="Screenshot 2022-08-25 at 4 57 18 PM" src="https://user-images.githubusercontent.com/54154054/186655038-8f8b7efe-7503-49c5-adba-db49abe55323.png">

-8. Search for a movie.
+8. 🔍 Search for a movie.
 ```bash
 ./yast search -m spiderman
 ```

-9. Select desired movie from the list.
+9. 😬 Select the desired movie from the list.
 <img height="550" width="800" alt="Screenshot 2022-08-25 at 5 40 13 AM" src="https://user-images.githubusercontent.com/54154054/186545637-6cc844c4-0102-4491-8dac-a6648002a219.png">

 10. The movie starts with the default Player.
-Wohoo!!
+Wohoo!! 🥂

 ## 📝 NOTE
 1. The current supported target requires VPN to get results.
 Please make sure that you are connected to a VPN Server before searching or you may not get the results.
 We personally recommend using CloudFlare Warp.
 You can [download](https://1.1.1.1/) it here.